 Mick George Community Fund

 Grants of £10,000 to £50,000 (but usually under £35,000) for capital improvement works to public amenity projects, such as community centres and village halls, village greens, public playgrounds, sports fields and facilities, nature reserves, cycle paths and country parks.
+Any match funding (including the CTP – see above) must be secured before applying, and the total project cost should not exceed £100,000.
 Projects must be located within 10 miles of Mick George Ltd’s operations, but this includes most of Cambridgeshire – see the map here.

 Amey Community Fund